vanruc/todoApp/README.md

 	</documents>
 </module>
 ```
-In this example, we defined document `User`, and `Contact` as referent from `admin` module because each user in our application will associate with one staff.
+In this example, we defined document `User`, and `Contact` as referent from the `admin` module because each user in our application will associate with one staff.

 #### Roles
 Each role specifies the privilege levels for documents the role will access (and associated actions).
 The role name is the name displayed when assigning roles to user security groups in the admin.